brunokoga/Montevideo/ultimateEquipment_dir/artifactsAndOthers/intelligentItems.md

 **Intelligence** 20; **Wisdom** 16; **Charisma** 12; **Ego** 20

-**Language** telepathy (Common and 10 other languages)
+**Language** telepathy (Common and 10 other languages

 A _headband of vast intellect +6_ also holds a consciousness that shares its knowledge and education with a suitable wearer.
 This intellect can be of any alignment and its only purpose is to share its vast knowledge with its wearer.
-The headband also functions as a _ [helm of](magicItems/wondrousItems#_helm-of-comprehend-languages-and-read-magic) [comprehend languages](spells/comprehendLanguages#_comprehend-languages) and read magic._ Furthermore, instead of granting the normal skill ranks of a _headband of vast intellect +6_, this headband grants 4 ranks in six skills, but all of those skills must be [Knowledge](skills/knowledge#_knowledge) skills.
+The headband also functions as a _ [helm of](magicItem_dir/wondrousItems#_helm-of-comprehend-languages-and-read-magic [comprehend languages](spell_dir/comprehendLanguages#_comprehend-languages and read magic._ Furthermore, instead of granting the normal skill ranks of a _headband of vast intellect +6_, this headband grants 4 ranks in six skills, but all of those skills must be [Knowledge](skill_dir/knowledge#_knowledge skills.
 It grants such intelligence by a stream of constant whispers and arguments that the headband communicates telepathically in Common or in one of 10 other languages it knows.
-Once per week on command, the wearer can also convince the headband to use _ [legend lore](spells/legendLore#_legend-lore)_ as the spell, though the casting time is only a standard action.
+Once per week on command, the wearer can also convince the headband to use _ [legend lore](spell_dir/legendLore#_legend-lore_ as the spell, though the casting time is only a standard action.

 **Construction Requirements**

 **Cost** 35,650 GP

-Craft Wondrous Item, _ [comprehend languages](spells/comprehendLanguages#_comprehend-languages)_, _ [fox's cunning](spells/foxSCunning#_fox-s-cunning)_, _legend and lore_, _ [read magic](spells/readMagic#_read-magic)_
+Craft Wondrous Item, _ [comprehend languages](spell_dir/comprehendLanguages#_comprehend-languages_, _ [fox's cunning](spell_dir/foxSCunning#_fox-s-cunning_, _legend and lore_, _ [read magic](spell_dir/readMagic#_read-magic_

 Helmet of the Golden General